tommise/AppointmentSystem/README.md

 # Appointment System

 A generic online database appointment system for service companies to provide available times for an appointment and for customers to select the most convenient time available.
-The database contains three main tables: Appointment, Account, Service and two many-to-many connection tables AccountAppointment and ServiceAppointment.
-Appropriate links to the database schema, user stories, user- and installation instructions and link to the the app in Heroku are made available below.
+The database contains three main tables: Appointment, Account, Service and two many-to-many association tables AccountAppointment and ServiceAppointment.
+Appropriate links to the user- and installation instructions, user stories, database schema and the link to the app in Heroku are made available below.

 ## Links: